flenniken/collections/developer.md

     sw -- Compile sw.ts
-* pages -- Create all the pages from templates. index -- Create the main index page. thumbnails -- Create the thumbnails page. image -- Create the image page.
+* pages -- Create all the pages from templates. index -- Create the main index page. thumbnails1 -- Create the thumbnails page for collection 1. thumbnails2 -- Create the thumbnails page for collection 2. image1 -- Create the image page for collection 1. image2 -- Create the image page for collection 2.
-* vpages -- Validate all the html files. vindex -- Validate index html vthumbnails -- Validate thumbnails html vimage -- Validate image html
+* vpages -- Validate all the html files. vindex -- Validate index html vthumbnails1 -- Validate thumbnails html for collection 1. vthumbnails2 -- Validate thumbnails html for collection 2.
+    vimage1 -- Validate image html for collection 1.
+    vimage2 -- Validate image html for collection 2.
 * css -- Minimize the collection.css file.
-* syncronize -- Syncronize the template's replace blocks with header.tea.
+* syncronize -- Syncronize the template's replace blocks with header.tea content.
-* run-server -- (alias gr) Run a test server exposing the dist folder on port 8000.
-You can run it in the background with alias gr.
-    Access files in your browser with: http://localhost:8000/index.html
 * watch -- (alias gw) Watch file changes and call the appropriate task.
 You can run it in the background with alias gw.
+* get-images -- Download the collection images from collections.flenniken.net.
 * readme -- Show the readme file with glow.
 * all -- Compile everything in parallel, tasks ts, pages and css.

-[23:47:42] Finished 'default' after 1.64 ms
 ~~~

 [⬇ ────────](#Contents)